REQUEST YOUR FREE CONSULTATION

 When and Where Are Golf Carts Prohibited?

+There are several restrictions on golf cart operation.
 Operators may drive their golf carts only during daylight hours.
 Golf carts may only cross a highway at an intersection if the highway has a posted speed limit of 35 mph or less.
 Operators may also drive golf carts on secondary roads or streets with a posted speed limit of 35 mph or less on an island not accessible by a bridge designed for automobiles.

 In counties with 150,000 to 250,000 residents, municipalities with jurisdiction over barrier islands may enact ordinances allowing golf cart operators to drive on designated portions of barrier islands at night if their golf cart has working headlights and rear lights.
+These ordinances may specify the times or time periods during which night operation is permitted, as well as the number of miles or hours (times) within which certain regulations apply.

 Do I Need to Register and Insure My Golf Cart in South Carolina?